GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Signatures

-The total set of components that an entity has is tracked using a bitsets which is indexable by component ID.
+The total set of components that an entity has is tracked tracked using a bitset indexed by component ID.

 <p align="center">
   <img src="./readmeimages/signature.png" width="600" />